jefequien/dabox/README.md

 Building robots is hard.
 If we want to live in a future where there are robots everywhere, robots need to be a lot easier to build.

+Getting neural networks to run in real-time with low-latency on video streams is notoriously difficult.
+DaBox is designed to be a ML-friendly, easy-to-install application with several features that every robot needs.

+# Features available out of "DaBox"
+- Low-latency inference with FFMpeg, ZMQ, and ONNX Runtime
+- GUI with 3D viewer and WebRTC streams

 # Installation

 ## Create environment